Markéta Pekarová Adamová: Controversies and criticism

 In January 2022, Markéta Pekarová Adamová promised that the Chamber of Deputies would save CZK 40 million in 2022.
 However, the Chamber of Deputies spent CZK 141 million more than the average costs for 2018 to 2021.
 Similarly, in 2023, the Chamber exceeded its budget by CZK 43 million.
 In 2023, Kverulant.org drew attention to the unfulfilled promise and called on Pekarová Adamová to apologize to the public for its failure to fulfill it, but the Chamber of Deputies responded with a threat of legal action if the article was not removed.

 In addition to the functioning of the Chamber of Deputies, Kverulant focuses on financial compensation for individual deputies, which is paid by Czech taxpayers in accordance with the law.
 In the period from January to September 2024, Pekarová Adamová received the most compensation, totaling CZK 3,792,869 for nine individual trips.
-Pekarová Adamová's most expensive trip during this period was a trip to Armenia and Azerbaijan, which political commentator Thomas Kulidakis described as "embarassing".
+Pekarová Adamová's most expensive trip during this period was a trip to Armenia and Azerbaijan, which political commentator Thomas Kulidakis described as "embarrassing".
 In Armenia, Pekarová Adamová initially expressed her support for the Armenian people regarding Azerbaijan but later retracted her comments after being informed of Azerbaijan's expectations, stating that her words were "distorted and misunderstood," affirming that "Nagorno-Karabakh is an integral part of Azerbaijan," and condemning Armenia's actions and its supporters in the Parliamentary Assembly of the Council of Europe, as well as France's stance towards Azerbaijan.

 In August 2022, Pekarová Adamová was met with backlash after suggesting that citizens should deal with high energy prices by putting on another sweater.
 The opposition criticized this statement, arguing that the situation should be addressed primarily by the government.
 Pekarová Adamová stated on several occasions that she did not regret this statement, including during an interview with journalist Linda Bartošová, who described Pekarová Adamová's media image as that of "a sachem who does not understand people's problems."
 In a 2025 interview, Pekarová Adamová complained that this statement had often been manipulated and taken out of context.